SunshineBand/term-deposit-calculator/README.md

 ## 🧠💭 Assumptions and Thoughts

+There are a couple approaches you could take to define the result for each frequency option.
+The one you choose depends on personal opinion on readability

 - Assume the user enters safe input initially, if there is time we can add input sanitization.
 - Assume rounding to nearest whole dollar is acceptable to the user